 - Stadler's Salt Lake City area new manufacturing/assembly facility and test track is under construction and reported on schedule.
-Facility is to be ready for first carshell arrival in August 2018. - Preliminary Design Reviews for EMU systems have been completed. - Final Design packages for EMU systems are being submitted for review. - EMU design coordination discussions continue with representatives from Caltrain Operations and Maintenance, Caltrain Public Outreach, the FRA, the FTA Project Management Oversight Contractor (PMOC), Safety and Quality Assurance personnel, and PCEP Program Scheduling. - The PCEP team continues to address system-wide interface issues involving the emerging EMU design and the existing wayside infrastructure. - Manufacturing of carshell sub-assemblies (side walls, floors, and roof sections) has commenced in Stadler's Switzerland-based facility. - Regular communications with the FRA continue.
+Steel super-structure is to commence fabrication April 1.
+Facility is scheduled to be ready for first carshell arrival in August 2018. - Final Design packages for EMU systems are being submitted for review.
+Cab Carshell structural design review was successfully conducted February 22-23. - The first carshell has its subassemblies in the manufacturing station that welds the prefabricated sections to create a completed shell. - EMU design coordination discussions continue with representatives from Caltrain Operations and Maintenance, Caltrain Public Outreach, the FRA, the FTA Project Management Oversight Contractor (PMOC), Safety and Quality Assurance personnel, and PCEP Program Scheduling. - The PCEP team continues to address system-wide interface issues involving the emerging EMU design and the existing wayside infrastructure.

-- Commence Final Design Reviews for Cab Car Carshell, Heating/Ventilation/Air Conditioning, Doors, Propulsion, Auxiliary Electrics, couplers and Friction Brakes. - Continue to work with the FRA on EMU compliance issues.
+- Commence Final Design Reviews for Heating/Ventilation/Air Conditioning, Doors, Propulsion, Auxiliary Electrics, Couplers/Draft Gear and Friction Brakes. - Inform Contractor to proceed with Interoperable Electronic Train Management System-based onboard Positive Train Control (PTC) system. - Continue to work with the FRA on EMU compliance issues.